-Use the currency conversion tool to help you expand the reach of your products to more countries with little extra work.
-This could be especially valuable to you if you sell and ship products to multiple countries, but your website doesn’t have different product pages for each country’s currency.
+Currency conversion can help you expand the reach of your products to more countries.
+This may be especially valuable to you if you sell and ship products to multiple countries, but your website doesn’t have different product pages for each country’s currency.
+Currency conversion is automatically enabled in all Merchant Center accounts.
 Just submit the products and prices you use on your website, and the tool will estimate the currency conversion in the ads for you.

 How it works

 Currency conversion automatically converts the price in your product data to the currency of the new country of sale and displays both prices in your ads and free product listings.
 This makes your ads and listings understandable to users in other countries while allowing you to continue using your existing website and landing pages with minimal changes.